-6. Does a conviction affect gun rights?

 A defendant will lose his gun rights if he gets convicted under this statute.

 A convicted felon is prohibited from buying or owning a gun under California law.

 Since making a drug is a felony, a conviction of this crime will result in a loss of gun rights.

 7. Are there related offenses?

-There are five crimes related to manufacturing a controlled substance.
+There are five crimes related to manufacturing a narcotic.
 These are:

-# Version 11